What are sweaty hands?

 What can be done?

-- Rule out a medical cause such as overactive thyroid, certain medications, drug detoxification, or extreme anxiety (usually the hyperhydrosis is not limited to one area).
+- Rule out a medical cause such as overactive thyroid, certain medications, drug detoxification, or extreme anxiety (usually the hyperhidrosis is not limited to one area).

 - Powders and sprays containing Aluminum are partially useful for a limited time.

-- Botulinum toxin injection (Botox) into the sweaty area can produce approximately six months of dryness.
+- Neuromodulators injected into the sweaty area can produce approximately six months of dryness.